Fathers' rights movement: Parenting time interference

-Glenn Sacks states that some mothers interfere with the father's parenting time and that such interference should be stopped.
-Sacks and Jeffery M. Leving state that parenting time interference can result from the custodial parent's relocation beyond a practical distance from the noncustodial parent and they campaign for a rebuttable presumption prohibiting such relocations.

-Fathers' rights activists have also advocated for the inclusion of parental alienation syndrome, a proposed syndrome developed by Richard A. Gardner that alleges unjustified disruption of the relationship between a parent and a child is caused by the other parent.
-Neither PAS nor PAD are accepted by any legal or mental health organization.
+Fathers' rights activists have advocated for the inclusion of parental alienation syndrome (PAS), a proposed syndrome developed by Richard A. Gardner that alleges unjustified disruption of the relationship between a parent and a child is caused by the other parent.
+Neither PAS nor parental alienation disorder (PAD) are accepted by any legal or mental health organization.
 Despite lobbying, parental alienation syndrome was not included in the draft of the DSM manual that was released in 2010, though parental alienation disorder does appear as a "Condition Proposed by Outside Sources" to be reviewed by a working group.

 No-fault divorce

 Stephen Baskerville states that laws establishing no-fault divorce did not stop at removing the requirement that grounds be cited for a divorce, so as to allow for divorce by "mutual consent"; it also allows either spouse to end the marriage without any agreement or fault by the other.
 Phyllis Schlafly states that no-fault divorce should be referred to as unilateral divorce.

-Stephen Baskerville states that laws establishing no-fault divorce can be seen as one of the boldest social experiments in modern history that have effectively ended marriage as a legal contract.
+Baskerville states that laws establishing no-fault divorce can be seen as one of the boldest social experiments in modern history that have effectively ended marriage as a legal contract.
 He states that it is not possible to form a binding agreement to create a family, adding that government officials can, at the request of one spouse, end a marriage over the objection of the other.
 He states that no-fault divorce has left fathers with no protection against what he describes as the confiscation of their children.

 Baskerville states that fault has entered through the back door in the form of child custody hearings, and that the forcibly divorced spouse ("defendant") is presumed guilty.
 Similarly, other members of the fathers' rights movement believe that men fail to get appropriate recognition of their innocence as a result of no-fault divorce.

-Stephen Baskerville proposes "reasonable limits" on no-fault divorce when children are involved.
+Baskerville proposes "reasonable limits" on no-fault divorce when children are involved.
 Some members of the FRM support the end of the no-fault principle in child custody and divorce decisions.
 Some members of the fathers' rights movement state that the availability of divorce should also be limited.